booch/presentations/Laziness/README.md

             - Ex: `x = [1, 2, 3].lazy.map { |n| n * 2 }.first`
             - `x` will contain `2`
             - we only evaluated the `map` enough to get the first value
-- Memoization requires the method to be idempotent and pure
-    - idempotent: producing the same result when called multiple times with the same arguments
-        - Ex: `2 * 3` is idempotent
-        - Ex: `Time.now` is not idempotent
-    - pure: no side effects
-        - Ex: `2 * 3` is pure
-        - Ex: `puts "Hello"` is not pure
 - Notice that the methods we're looking at take no arguments
     - They're based solely on the object's state
     - This is a good transition to Entity vs Value Object
-    - Called computed properties in C#
     - Because Ruby follows the uniform access principle, 0-argument methods are the same as getters
     - Other principles:
         - Interface Segregation Principle